 We have compiled a summary of some of the actions that have been taken and are in progress as part of our work to be more inclusive and diverse.
 We know these initiatives are a start and this effort must continue.
 We must not squander the opportunity we have to make the world a better place not only in relation to how we sustainably manage resources but also in how we respect and treat each other.

 Recent college activities directed at increasing and improving inclusion and diversity include actions in the following areas:

 Last summer the college began working with Virginia Tech’s Office of Inclusion and Diversity and Menah Pratt-Clarke, vice president for strategic affairs and vice provost for inclusion and diversity, to secure funding to hire a director of inclusion and diversity for the college.
-After a robust search and interview process, the college will be bringing on our first director of inclusion and diversity and began work in January 2021.
+After a robust search and interview process, Maryam Kamran was hired as the college’s first director of inclusion and diversity and began work in January 2021.

 Virginia Tech’s Pathways for General Education curriculum includes the Critical Analysis of Identity and Equity in the U.S. minor.
 The college’s new director of inclusion and diversity will teach two courses within this curriculum.

 College faculty members have been receiving training funded by a grant from the Howard Hughes Medical Institute aimed at promoting more inclusive teaching and curricula, as well as mentoring to students from diverse backgrounds.

 The college actively participates in the Black College Institute for high school students each summer.
-We have been complimented for offering one of the best hands-on programs during the institute, and we have seen a number of students from the program apply for admission into the college.
+We have been complimented for offering one of the best hands-on sessions during the institute, and we have seen a number of students from the program apply for admission to the college.